vitalikp/easyblock/README.md

 # a.example.org, x.a.example.org, y.a.example.org, z.a.example.org
 a.example.org

-# filter document content with DOM rules (for http and https only)
+# filter document content with DOM rules
 # remove element with id “test1”
 example.com
   dom:#test1